 - DON’T FORGET YOUR DRIVER’S LICENSE: Some schools have scanners that can read the contact info from your license.
 This is the ultimate time-saver.

-- BRING QUESTIONS: Have a list of questions that you want to ask each college rep. If you are not sure what to ask, check out the College Fair Check List published by the National Association for College Admission Counseling.
+- BRING QUESTIONS: Have a list of questions that you want to ask each college rep. If you are not sure what to ask, explore the articles we’ve published here on Smart College Visit.

 TAKE NOTE: College fairs are busy and face-paced.
 To make it easy to remember who’s who and which colleges you like, snap a photo with your cell-phone of each college info table for the schools you want to remember.
 If you don’t have a phone, bring some sticky notes and write yourself a note, then apply the sticky note to a brochure or any literature from that school.
 Once you’re back home, you’ll find it easy to sort through the many brochures you picked up while at the fair.